theobald-software/helpcenter.theobald-software.github.io/includes/access-restrictions/install-x509-certificate.md

-For Transport encryption and authentication it is required to install an X.509 certificate.
+The installation of an X.509 certificate is required for transport encryption and authentication.
 There are two main approaches for creating an X.509 certificate:
 - Certificate released by an (internal) certification authority (CA)
 - Self-signed certificate